csaez/mscreen/README.md

 ## Contribuiting
-Please start a thread at [github's issues](https://github.com/csaez/mscreen/issues) to discuss features or changes in the code, the project it's early days and all code is likely to evolve quite a bit.
+Please start a thread at [github's issues](https://github.com/csaez/mscreen/issues) to discuss features or changes in the code, it's early days and all code is likely to evolve quite a bit.

 Again, __please don't start any work before having a discussion__.
 I really appretiate your contributions and would love to merge them back, but